 After completion of a first vocational training or a first degree course, the child is only entitled to child benefit if he/she does not engage in gainful employment that would be detrimental to his/her entitlement.
 Gainful employment is not harmful if the regular weekly working hours do not exceed 20 hours in total.
 In the case of disability, child benefit can be paid without age limit under certain conditions.

-As a rule, child benefit cannot be claimed by students with a residence permit according to § 16 of the Residence Act!
 Advice and applications can be made at the family benefits office (Familienkasse) of the Federal Employment Agency (Bundesagentur für Arbeit) responsible for your place of residence.
-You can also get advice at the Counselling Centre Social & International Affairs – BeSI.
+You can also get advice at the Family Service - Advice for Students with Children.

 Detailed information on child benefit is provided in the Child Benefit Information Sheet of the Federal Central Tax Office.